mighty-ops/sasquatch/README.md

 * `status` - Shows the currently playing song, playlist and whether you're shuffling or not.
 * `help` - Shows a list of commands with a short explanation.

-If you're using Slack integrations, simply create an outgoing webhook to `http://your-crispyfi-url/handle` that listens to the appropriate trigger words.
+If you're using Slack integrations, simply create an outgoing webhook to `http://your-sasquatch-url/handle` that listens to the appropriate trigger words.
 See below for an example screenshot of our setup.
 To disable certain funtions, just remove the trigger word.

 ![Slack integration](http://i.imgur.com/Tye5R2W.png)

 ## Playlists
-CrispyFi provides a command line-like interface to its internal playlist handling you can use to add, remove and rename lists.
+Sasquatch provides a command line-like interface to its internal playlist handling you can use to add, remove and rename lists.
 This data is persisted between sessions and will be available upon restart.
-On a fresh startup, CrispyFi attempts to load the last playlists you used or, failing that, will look for a playlist named "default".
+On a fresh startup, Sasquatch attempts to load the last playlists you used or, failing that, will look for a playlist named "default".
 If neither of those work, it'll just pout a bit and not play anything.
 Using this interface is straight forward:

 * `list add <name> <Spotify URI>` - Adds a list that can later be accessed under <name>.
 * `list remove <name>` - Removes the specified list.